grib0ed0v/hse-cv-course-2017/4. Face Recognition/README.md

  #### Rotation
 Rotation is done so that eyes lie on horizontal line.

 Eye detection is done within the rectangle that lies between `eyeTopFactor` and `eyeBottomFactor` portions of the image.
-First then left eye is detected, then right.
-If detection fails, it is repeated with alternative classifier.
+First the left eye is detected, then right.
+If detection fails, it is repeated with alternative classifier - it intended to be fallback for glasses (hence the name `eyeglassClassifier`), but it is usually not needed.

 ```json
 "eyeDetect": {